Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Acolyte.md

 aliases: ["Acolyte"]
 ---
 # [[5.
 Mechanics/Bestiary/Humanoid/Acolyte.md|Acolyte]]
 *Source: Monster Manual p.
-342, Curse of Strahd.
+342, Curse of Strahd, Eberron: Rising from the Last War.
 Available in the SRD and the Basic Rules.*

+Acolytes are junior members of a clergy, usually answerable to a priest.
+They perform a variety of functions in a temple and are granted minor spellcasting power by their deities.

 ```statblock
 "name": "Acolyte"